 Museums & Things to Do

 Lockhart’s history is fascinating—stories of the Comanche people and other tribes of the Southern Great Plains, and pioneers and cattle ranchers making their livelihoods along the Chisholm Trail.
 Stop into the Caldwell County Museum housed in the old jail for pictures, stories, films and other historical information plus a tour of the actual jail cells.
 Lockhart’s Dr. Eugene Clark Library is the oldest continually operating library in the State of Texas.
-Built in 1899, this magnificent building hosts many community events including author readings, story walks and outdoor storytime for kids.
+Built in 1899, this magnificent building hosts many community events including author readings, story walks and outdoor story time for kids.
 Step outside and get some fresh air at Lockhart State Park.
-Spend a nice day golfing on the historic golf course, swimming in the on-site pool, drop a line in the water at Clear Fork Creek, and snap ‘grams at the waterfall.
+Spend a nice day swimming in the on-site pool, drop a line in the water at Clear Fork Creek, and snap ‘grams at the waterfall.
+Enroll your kids in the exciting Junior Ranger Program where they can complete interactive activities to earn a special badge.
 There’s also a short but difficult hiking trail—the Persimmon—that’s worth lacing up some boots for.
 Harness the cowboy spirit in the Texas Hill Country during a guided horseback trail ride with Maverick Horseback Riding in Lockhart.

 Shopping

 For the cutest and kitschiest stuff, head into Wendy R’s.
 Here, you'll find jewelry, crafts, textiles and art made by local artists and handpicked by Wendy herself.
 There are also books, toys and a smattering of just about everything.
 Buffalo Clover Florist sells gorgeous floral arrangements and gifts.
 Pick up a bouquet while snagging some cute earrings, an insulated cup, sunglasses, frocks, soaps and stylish hats.
-Main Street Market, a farmers market-style event, happens on the second Saturday of every month and features locally grown produce, artisan foods, art, crafts and more.
+Main Street Market, a farmers market-style event, happens on the second Saturday of every month, starting back up in September and features locally grown produce, artisan foods, art, crafts and more.

 Events

 One of Lockhart's noteworthy events is the Chisholm Trail Roundup, the city's largest annual festival celebrating their part of the historic Chisholm Trail.
 Expect three sun-drenched June days of barbecue cook offs, parades, live entertainment, a petting zoo, an old west gun fight, pig races, a carnival and more.
-For the past 31 years, the city transforms into an 1800s Christmas wonderland for A Dickens' Christmas, on the first Saturday in December.
+For the past 32 years, the city transforms into an 1800s Christmas wonderland for A Dickens' Christmas, on the first Saturday in December.
 There’s an illuminated parade featuring the Ghosts of Christmas Past, taffy pullers, carolers, old fashioned toy carts and Victorian-era performances.
-Decidedly more in the present is the Western Swing and Barbecue Festival, an annual festival celebrating Western swing music, barbecue and Texas folk culture with live music taking over local venues all over town.
+Decidedly more in the present is the Texas Monthly BBQ Fest, an annual festival celebrating the best of smoked meats in the state of Texas with lots of food and fun events at local venues all over town.

 Connect with the Lockhart Chamber of Commerce online to learn more about things to do in the Lockhart area.